awiegel/CuraBlender/README.md

 <div class="page"/> <br/> <br/> <br/>

 ## 2. Installation
-To install this plugin, simply drag this folder unzipped into your plugins folder.
+To install this plugin, simply download it from the [Ultimaker Marketplace](https://marketplace.ultimaker.com/app/cura/plugins/awiegel/CuraBlender).

 The following tool is needed for this plugin to work:
 * **Blender** (https://www.blender.org/download/) (**2.80 or higher** is required)